 Since I only tested the Nikon F mount version of the Sigma 14mm f/1.8 Art, I can only speak for its performance on Nikon DSLRs.
 In fact, since I was testing the Nikon D850, that’s what I ended up using it with for the most part, as you can see from the image samples in this review.
 Overall, I was fairly happy with the autofocus performance of the Sigma 14mm f/1.8 Art on a Nikon DSLR – autofocus speed was fairly good and autofocus accuracy was pretty decent most of the time.
 However, I found one issue with this lens that was rather annoying, especially when looking at full-size images after the fact: while the center frame and anywhere around it looked very sharp at the time of capture, the lens ended up giving me pretty blurry corners – more than what I would like to see.
 At first, I couldn’t understand what was going on, since some images yielded extremely sharp details from the center all the way to the corners of the frame.
 But every once in a while, especially when shooting at wider apertures, the center would appear sharp, but the corners were visibly out of focus.

 It turned out to be an issue related to the lens field curvature – focusing in the center at wide apertures would make the corners go soft and vice-versa.
 Unfortunately, once focus is acquired at the widest aperture (which is what normally happens when shooting via optical viewfinder with phase detection AF, even stopping the lens down to a smaller aperture does not help much and the corners still look somewhat soft.
-The fix was to stop using phase detection AF and switch to live view instead.
+The fix was to stop using phase-detection AF and switch to live view instead.
 From there, after getting the center area in focus, I would zoom in and move down to the corners and tweak focus to make sure that the corners looked sharp as well.
 After that – I had excellent sharpness across the frame, even when stopped down.
-I tested this at both close (in a lab environment) and far distances (shooting at infinity in the field), and the lens produced very sharp results consistently afterwards.
+I tested this at both close (in a lab environment) and far distances (shooting at infinity in the field), and the lens produced very sharp results consistently afterward.

 So keep this in mind when using this lens.
 If your images don’t look sharp in the corners as they do in the center, you might need to tweak that AF a bit in live view to make sure that both look good!